Magneet/Horizon_Rest_API_Python/vmware_horizon.md

     :   Updates a Pod Federation

         Requires a new name of the cpa as a string Available for Horizon 8 2012 and later.

+    `update_pod(self, pod_id: str, description: str, site_id: str, name: str, cloud_managed: bool = '') ‑> dict`
+    :   Updates the given pod in the pod federation.

+        Requires pod_id, site_id, the name and description as strings, cloud_managed needs to be a bool Available for Horizon 8 2012 and later.

     `update_site(self, site_id: str, name: str, description: str) ‑> dict`